top of page

 Conclusion

 In conclusion, minorities have made significant advances in engineering over the past few decades.
 Increased representation, supportive networks, and a growing awareness within the industry of the importance of diversity and inclusivity have driven these advances.
-While there is still much work to be done to ensure that the engineering profession reflects the diversity of our society, the progress made thus far is a testament to the resilience and perseverance of underrepresented communities in the face of significant challenges.
+While much work remains to ensure that the engineering profession reflects the diversity of our society, the progress made thus far attests to the resilience and perseverance of underrepresented communities in the face of significant challenges.

 LANCE AT NASA BANNER.jpg